This is the first post in a series of articles by Mayim about her divorce. For all the posts, click here.

 I see covering my head as a sign of honoring God and honoring my place in God’s world.
 I know I’m not married.
 I know it every second of every day.
 I also know that I love that traditional Judaism has given me a wonderful way to transition from the kippahs of my youth to the recognized female head covering of our religious tradition, which I love.

 I feel strange when people who know I am divorced see me with a covered head; they must wonder what my deal is.
 I’m not “that” religious to need to cover it all the time, so why not discard it now?
 I don’t know.
 I can’t.
 Not today.
 Not with everything I’ve been through.

-I have traveled a long way to find God and to feel connected to God with every fiber of my being.
+I have traveled a long way to find God and to feel connected to God with every fibre of my being.
 It started when I stood at Sinai and saw the sounds, I guess.
 I wandered a long time to get here.
-I love where I am: divorced, conflicted, respectful, hopeful, and reverent.
+I love where I am: divorced, conflicted, respectful, hopeful and reverent.
 And scared.

 I may stop covering my head at some point, but I don’t see that day coming any time soon.
 Covering my head is a part of my journey that I don’t want to leave behind.
 Not now.
 Not after I’ve traveled so far to get here.
 No way.

 A version of this post previously appeared on Mayim’s blog on Kveller.com, June 4, 2013.